ATProtoKit/ATSyntaxTools/Sources/ATSyntaxTools/Documentation.docc/ValidatingIdentifiersAndSchemes.md

 In addition, the AT Protocol makes the following requirements:
 - `did:plc` and `did:web` are currently the only two types that are valid.
 This is not enforced at the lexicon layer.
-- A hard limit of 8 KB is put in place.
+- A hard limit of 2,048 characters is put in place.

 - Note: ``DIDValidator`` can't validate percent encoding at this time.